emberjs-cn/www.emberjs.cn/source/bilingual_guides/views/manually-managing-view-hierarchy.md

 ### Defining the Initial Views of a Container View

-There are a few ways to specify what initial child views that a `ContainerView` should render.
+There are a few ways to specify what initial child views a `ContainerView` should render.
 The most straight-forward way is to add them in `init`: